 Concert Ukuleles Compared to Other Sizes

-Solid vs. Laminated Wood
+Solid vs. Laminate Wood

 Acoustic vs. Acoustic-Electric